emarsden/dash-mpd-cli/README.md

           Download the manifest and print diagnostic information, but do not download audio, video or subtitle content, and write nothing to disk.

       --write-subs
-          Write subtitle file, if subtitles are available.
+          Download and save subtitle file, if subtitles are available.

       --keep-video <VIDEO-PATH>
           Keep video stream in file specified by VIDEO-PATH.